espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Vanara Battle Clarity.md

 # Vanara Battle Clarity
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Your focus in combat is practically unshakable.
-While you can act, you aren't [[Off-Guard]] to [[Hidden]], undetected, or flanking creatures of your level or lower, or to creatures of your level or lower using surprise attack.
+While you can act, you aren't [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] to [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]], undetected, or flanking creatures of your level or lower, or to creatures of your level or lower using surprise attack.